Baloch–Kurdish relations: History

 The earliest historical reference to the Baloch was the 9th century Shahrstanha-ye Iran [The Cities of Iran], written in Pahlavi.
 The text identified the Baloch as one of the seven mountain people of Iran, along with the Kurds, both of whom sought refuge in the mountains during the tyranny of Zahhak.
 All mountain groups were collectively known as "Kufiyar".
 According to Herzfeld, in Ekofaja, the term "Kufaj" originated from "Kufah", meaning "mountain", and was used during the Achaemenid period for mountain-dwelling communities, such as Kurds and Baloch.
 In the Kurdish language, "Kef" meant "mountain", bearing similarity to "Kufaj".
 The Kuch and Baluch were sometimes referred to as Kufj and Baluj or Qufs and Balus due to the Arabic alphabet.
 The Baloch were traditionally recognized as mountain dwellers.
-In Mara'at al-Balad, E'temad al-Sultane noted that "Baluch" served as a term for the Kurds, denoting a region between Kerman and Fars, adjacent to the people of Qufs.
-Mansur Seyyed Sajjadi claimed that the Kuch were remnants of Kurdish groups who assimilated among the people of Balochistan, establishing a lasting presence in the region after centuries of migration.
-Linguistic evidence supported the claim of shared ancestry between the Balochi and Kurdish languages.
+In Mara'at al-Balad, E'temad al-Sultane noted that Mansur Seyyed Sajjadi claimed that the Kuch were remnants of Kurdish groups who assimilated among the people of Balochistan, establishing a lasting presence in the region after centuries of migration.
+Linguistic evidence supported the claim of shared ancestry between the Baloch and Kurdish languages.
 There was also evidence that as the Baloch migrated from northwestern Iran to southeastern Iran, remnants of their language persisted in the central desert regions.
-Furthermore, the there was much shared vocabulary between the Kurdish and Balochi languages that suggested a historical connection between the people.
+Furthermore, the there was much shared vocabulary between the Balochi and Kurdish languages that suggested a historical connection between the people.